afollestad/material-dialogs/README.md

     .show();
 ```

-The first parameter for primary colors also takes an array resource (`R.array.colors`), which can be
+The first parameter for primary colors can also take an array resource (`R.array.colors`), which can be
 seen in the sample project.
+If you pass `null` for the second parameter, there will be no sub levels displayed
+for top level colors.

 ---